DragonJoker/Castor3D/doc/Castor3D/SceneFile-English.md

   Defines a new section describing a simple panel overlay with text.
 - **animated_object_group** : *section*
   Defines a new section describing an animated object group, with common animations.
+- **skeleton** : *section*
+  Defines a new section describing a skeleton, that can be used with one or more meshes.
 - **mesh** : *section*
   Defines a new section describing a mesh, that can be used with one or more objects.
 - **particle_system** : *section*